openshift/training/07-Registry-and-Storage.md

 Create the `PersistentVolume` as the `root` (administrative) user:

-    oc create -f registry-volume.json
+    oc create -f ~/training/content/registry-volume.json
-    persistentvolumes/registry-volume
+    persistentvolume "registry-volume" created

 This defines a volume for OpenShift projects to use in deployments.
-The storage should correspond to how much is actually available (make each volume a separate filesystem or use native filesystem quotas if you want to enforce this limit).
+The storage should correspond to how much is actually available (make each volume a separate filesystem).

 Take a look at it now:

+    oc describe pv/registry-volume

     Name:           registry-volume
     Labels:         <none>
-    Status:         Available
+    Status:         Bound
-    Claim:
+    Claim:          default/registry-claim
-    Reclaim Policy: %!d(api.PersistentVolumeReclaimPolicy=Retain)
+    Reclaim Policy: Retain
+    Access Modes:   RWX
+    Capacity:       3Gi
-    Message:        %!d(string=)
+    Message:
+    Source:
+        Type:       NFS (an NFS mount that lasts the lifetime of a pod)
+        Server:     ose3-master.example.com
+        Path:       /var/export/regvol
+        ReadOnly:   false

 ### Claim the PersistentVolume
+Users "receive" volumes by making claims.
+Claims are handed out on a first-come-first-served basis.
 Now that the administrator has provided a `PersistentVolume`, any project can make a claim on that storage.
 We do this by creating a `PersistentVolumeClaim` that specifies what kind of and how much storage is desired:

     {
       "apiVersion": "v1",